This Day in History: Parliament passes the Quartering Act

 On this day in 1765, Parliament passes the Quartering Act.
 Huh?
 What’s a Quartering Act?
 It’s a name that sounds foreign to modern ears.
 But early Americans suffered terribly under its provisions, along with those of a similar Act passed in 1774.

-The quartering (or lodging) of soldiers had long been a subject of debate in Britain.
-As early as 1628, British citizens were petitioning their King because they had been “compelled to receive [soldiers] into their houses, and there to suffer them to sojourn . . . to the great grievance and vexation of the people.”
+Back then, British citizens petitioned their King because they’d been “compelled to receive [soldiers] into their houses, and there to suffer them to sojourn . . . to the great grievance and vexation of the people.”
 Eventually, these issues were resolved by the Mutiny Act of 1689.
-That Act protected British citizens from being forced to quarter soldiers in their private homes.
+That Act protected British citizens from being forced to lodge (or quarter) soldiers in their private homes.

 Many years later, this history created one small problem for American colonists.

 Legally, it was unclear whether the Mutiny Act applied to them.
-And it was a constant bone of contention, particularly during and immediately after the Seven Years War (1756-1763).
+It was a constant bone of contention, particularly during and immediately after the Seven Years War (1756-1763).
 Part of that war between France and Britain was fought on American soil.
-During this period, the colonists’ suffered constant problems, stemming from the fact that soldiers could be quartered in their private homes.
-There were also debates about who should bear the costs for these soldiers’ lodging and food.
+American colonists suffered because British soldiers were quartered in the colonists’ private homes.
+Unsurprisingly, even more debates ensued about who should bear the costs for these soldiers’ lodging and food.

 Things got worse after the war.